azsk/DevOpsKit/Contributing.md

 }
 ```
 >  **DONT'S:**
-> * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodaName.
+> * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodName.
 These values are referenced at different places in framework.
 > * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
 > * ControlId, Id should not be repeated/duplicated.